 Be honest.
 Are you one of those nonprofits that put up a Facebook page because everyone said you “should”; then started promoting the heck out of it to your current constituency with email and newsletter blasts saying “Hey, we’re on Facebook now.
 Like us!”
 How did that work for you?
 Do you have more donors?
 Larger average gifts?
 More volunteers?
 Or do you just have a bunch of thumbs up?

 What could you do to create an engaging dialogue with your Facebook fans?
 If you believe that “altruism is ultimately a social exercise and it’s the kind of activity that people want to share with others and celebrate with other people,” as the V.P. of Facebook Causes has defined it, then you’ll want to tap into the power of having your Facebook family share their love with their own friends and family.
-Try some of these 10 Powerful Tips to Stimulate Facebook Fan Interaction from Social Media Magic.
-Or check out these 5 Ways to Increase Your Facebook Fan Engagement from Social Media Examiner.
+Check out these 5 Ways to Increase Your Facebook Fan Engagement from Social Media Examiner.
 And while you’re at it, if you’re going after likes you may as well give folks a reason for liking you.
 So check out 5 Ways to Perfect Your Facebook Welcome Image.
 After they give you the thumbs up, be sure to follow up and engage with them!